 - When an established church wishes to penetrate the various sections of the city, or neighboring towns, in response to a work of the Holy Spirit among you.

-There may, of course, be other reasons to consider beginning house church extensions.
+There may be other reasons to consider beginning house church extensions.

 Our meetings take place on Sunday afternoons.
-They consist of music (usually with several instruments such as violin, flute, cello, piano, etc.—all of our groups happen to have musicians, but this may not always be the case), an open time for members teaching each other and telling our stories and experiences (especially in evangelism), an extended prayer time, a somewhat dialogical yet substantive exposition of Scripture, communion (led by various men in the church), a shared meal, and relaxed discussion and fellowship until people want to leave.
-We start at 4:30 p.m. and the first people to leave are walking out the door around 8:30 p.m.
-Some stay much later.
-We also have some time for children to practice their Scripture memorization and to be taught accordingly, just prior to the start of the meeting, while our adults and young people greet each other and settle in.
+They consist of music (usually with several instruments such as guitar, violin, cello, piano, etc.— most of our congregations have musicians, but this may not always be the case), an open time for members teaching each other and telling our stories and experiences (often in evangelism), an extended prayer time, a somewhat dialogical yet substantive exposition of Scripture, a shared meal called the Lord’s Supper, and relaxed discussion and fellowship until people want to leave.
+We start at 4:00 p.m. and the first people to leave are walking out the door around 8:30 p.m.

 Every six weeks the whole church comes together for a larger “gathering” on a Sunday afternoon.
 At these meetings, we usually have two messages (of the more traditional stand-up type), with a meal in between.
 The whole church also participates in occasional study centers (three to six weeks duration), men’s or women’s meetings, mission trips, youth activities, or other ministry or fellowship related gatherings.
 Each home congregation is pastored by at least one biblically qualified leader, who together make up the team of pastors or elders.
-We currently have three interns who are young men being prepared for ministry.
-The elders and the interns meet weekly at a local Chinese restaurant for discussion and prayer.
-(As you know, all significant theological advancements take place at Chinese restaurants.)
+We usually have three interns who are young men being prepared for ministry and a residency is beginning.

 Offerings are collected and missionaries supported by each home congregation.
 Some income is sent to the ministry center (the central office) by each home congregation.
-It is out of that money that elders are given part-time support where needed.
+It is out of that money that elders are given the equally divided support for elders to show honor.
 But I won’t share the details of that now.
-Also, baptism takes place through the home congregation, and the Lord’s supper is taken there, etc.
+Also, baptism takes place through the home congregation, and the signing of membership agreements for new members.

 I have left out much that is important, but I needed you to have some feel for the kind of pattern we use.
 How then can this be useful to your church?

-I’m strongly suggesting that you consider using the home congregation model to extend your work in the following way.
-Consider having a home congregation that meets in another place on Sunday afternoons, giving the full church experience mentioned above.
+I’m strongly suggesting that you consider using the house congregation model to extend your work in the following way.
+Consider having a house congregation that meets in another place on Sunday afternoons in place of their meeting in the sanctuary, giving the full church experience mentioned above.
 Then, about every six weeks, have that congregation come to the main building to worship and share with the larger church.
 This could be done on Sunday morning in addition to the regular home congregation meeting, or on Sunday evening in place of their regular meeting.
-You could call the congregation something like First Baptist Church, Westside Home Congregation.
+Give the new house church its own name, but the clear connection to the mother church could be explained and clarified in various ways.
+Or, if you wish, give it the main church’s name, such as _____________ Church, Westside Home Congregation.

 Now this is a simple thing, actually, but one with huge potential.
 You must not make this just a cell of the larger church as in the typical cell multiplication pattern.
 By “cell” we are meaning a smaller group that meets each week alone and also each week together with the whole church.
-Rather, it must be a true congregation, functioning spiritually, financially, socially, as a church would, under elder(s) who are qualified biblically.
+My suggestion is that it must be a true congregation, functioning spiritually and socially, as a church would, under elder(s) who are qualified biblically.
 The people attending must feel that they are part of something larger, but that church life together takes place mainly in the home.
-The leaders will meet with the other pastors for strategy, but the congregation must be able to support missionaries, take retreats, help the poor, etc., just as it determines.
+The leaders will meet with the other pastors for strategy, but the congregation must be able to take retreats, help the poor, etc., just as it determines.
 I do not mean to say that there would be no discipline if a leader got out of line, but that there should be real freedom.
+These are matters you will figure out.

 If, later, the larger church wishes to pursue letting this home congregation be on its own, then a viable work for God has begun for which the church ought to be happy.
 If the church multiplies many of these and a larger network of congregations continues, then something beautiful has been done by your church to penetrate into all areas of the city or neighboring towns which might not have been done otherwise.
 Remember, however, that you are not just starting in homes and then moving to buildings, but continuing in homes, dividing and multiplying as the need arises.